freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Run your file by executing it
 - Type `./questionnaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there

 ## 366. Add line breaks around final sentence

 ### 366.1

 One last thing.
-Change that final sentence to print an empty line before it like you did for the title.
+Change that final response to print an empty line at the beginning of the sentence.

 #### HINTS

-- Use the `echo` command with the `-e` flag and a newline (`\n`) character
+- Use `echo` with the `-e` flag and a new line (`\n`) character like you did for the title
+- Don't forget to put the response in double quotes so it prints the empty line
 - Here's an example: `echo -e "\n<message>"`
+- Only add a new line at the beginning of the response, not the end
 - The final command should look like this: `echo "\nHello $NAME from $LOCATION.
 I learned that your favorite coding website is $WEBSITE!"`

 ## 370. ./questionnaire